-- 3. Discharges and Disturbances Limits The following discharge and disturbance limits apply to this certification: - a.
-For NWPs 5, 7, 13, 14, 15, 18, 19, 23, 25, 32, 34, 36, 37, 45, and 46, the following discharge limits apply: - i.
-Temporary or permanent discharges of dredged or fill material into wetlands and other waters of the United States must not exceed 1⁄2 acre; - ii.
-Temporary or permanent impacts (i.e., loss) to stream beds, lake shorelines, and ocean shorelines must not exceed 300 linear feet; and - iii.
-The discharge area limit under paragraph (a) plus the equivalent stream, lake, or ocean impact area limit under paragraph (b) must not exceed 1⁄4 acre total. - b.
-For NWPs 3, 4, 6, 20, 22, 27, 30, 31, 33, and 41, this certification authorizes discharges and disturbances up to the limit of the respective Nationwide Permit or regional conditions, whichever is most restrictive. - c.
-If a project requiring coverage under two or more Nationwide Permits results in a temporary or permanent discharge or disturbance, the most restrictive threshold applies to the project. - 4.
-Bulkheads Activities involving bulkheads are restricted as follows: - a.
-This certification does not authorize the construction of new bulkheads or vertical walls. - b.
-This certification does not authorize the waterward extension of existing bulkheads, except where minimally necessary to reface the bulkhead when in-place replacement is not feasible. - c.
-New toe-stone protection may not extend more than 36 inches waterward from the existing bulkhead face. - 5.
-Maintenance of Water Levels This certification does not authorize any activity that results in a permanent water level alteration in waterbodies, such as draining or impounding, except for activities authorized by NWP 27. - 6.
-Dewatering Dewatering activities must be conducted in the following manner: - a.
-Authorized dewatering is limited to immediate work areas that are within coffer dams or otherwise isolated from the larger waterbody or waters of the United States. - b.
-Dewatering must be localized and must not drain extensive areas of a waterbody or reduce the water level such that fish and other aquatic organisms are killed, or their eggs and nests are exposed to desiccation, freezing or depredation in areas outside of the immediate work site.
+3. Discharges and Disturbances Limits - The following discharge and disturbance limits apply to this certification:

+- For NWPs 5, 7, 13, 14, 15, 18, 19, 23, 25, 29, 31, 32, 34, 36, 37, 39, 40, 42, 45, 46, 48, 51, 57, and non-maintenance activities under NWP 43 the following discharge limits apply: - a) Temporary or permanent discharges of dredged or fill material into wetlands and other waters of the United States must not exceed 1/4 acre; - b) Temporary or permanent impacts (i.e., loss) to stream beds, lake shorelines, and ocean shorelines must not exceed 300 linear feet; and - c) The discharge area limit under paragraph (a) plus the equivalent stream, lake, or ocean impact area limit under paragraph (b) must not exceed 1/4 acre total. - For NWPs 3, 4, 6, 20, 22, 27, 30, 33, 41 and maintenance activities under NWP 43, this certification authorizes discharges and disturbances up to the limit of the respective Nationwide Permit or regional conditions, whichever is most restrictive. - If a project requiring coverage under two or more Nationwide Permits results in a temporary or permanent discharge or disturbance, the most restrictive threshold applies to the project.

+4. Bulkheads - Activities involving bulkheads are restricted as follows:

+a) This certification does not authorize the construction of new bulkheads or vertical walls.

+- b) This certification does not authorize the waterward extension of existing bulkheads, except where minimally necessary to reface the bulkhead when in-place replacement is not feasible. - c) New toe-stone protection may not extend more than 36 inches waterward from the existing bulkhead face.

+5. Maintenance of Water Levels - This certification does not authorize any activity that results in a permanent water level alteration in waterbodies, such as draining or impounding, except for activities authorized by NWP 27.

+6. Dewatering - Dewatering activities must be conducted in the following manner:

+- a) Authorized dewatering is limited to immediate work areas that are within coffer dams or otherwise isolated from the larger waterbody or waters of the United States. - b) Dewatering must be localized and must not drain extensive areas of a waterbody or reduce the water level such that fish and other aquatic organisms are killed, or their eggs and nests are exposed to desiccation, freezing or depredation in areas outside of the immediate work site. - c) Cofferdams or diversions shall not be constructed in a manner that causes or exacerbates erosion of the bed or banks of a waterbody. - d) All dewatering structures must be permanently removed, and disturbed areas must be graded and stabilized immediately following completion of work.
+Return flows from the dewatering structure shall be as visibly clear as the receiving waterbody.